EvilWizard910/Solar-System-Simulation/README.md

-# Planet Simulation Project
+# Solar System Simulation

-## Project Overview

-This project is a JavaFX-based 3D planetary simulation that models a solar system using real physics concepts instead of simple circular, “on-the-rails” movement.

-The goal of the project is to create an interactive space simulation where planets and moons are not just animated along fixed paths, but instead move using gravitational physics, orbital data, and real-time updates.
-Users can view the solar system, focus on specific bodies, adjust the camera, change simulation speed, and dynamically add, edit, or remove celestial bodies.

-## Problem This Project Solves

-Many simple solar system simulations show planets moving in perfect circles at fixed speeds.
-That is easy to visualize, but it does not represent how real orbital motion works.

-This project solves that by moving toward a physics-based simulation that uses:

-- Real planetary masses
-- Orbital elements
-- Newtonian gravity
-- Velocity Verlet integration
-- Adjustable simulation speed
-- Dynamic body creation
-- Interactive camera controls

-Instead of being a static demo, the simulation becomes an interactive sandbox where users can experiment with planets, moons, stars, orbits, and gravitational behavior.
+A JavaFX 3D solar system simulator that models celestial bodies with gravitational physics, orbital elements, interactive camera controls, editable planets/moons/stars, and Firebase-backed save files.

+The project started as a basic planetary visualization, but the current version is closer to an interactive solar-system sandbox.
+Bodies are not just moved along fixed circular paths.
+They are initialized from orbital data and updated with Newtonian gravity and Velocity Verlet integration.

+---

-## Current Features
+## Features

-### 1. 3D Solar System Visualization
+### 3D JavaFX Solar System

-The simulation displays a 3D solar system using JavaFX.
+The application renders a 3D solar system using JavaFX spheres, lighting, textures, and a perspective camera.

-Currently included:
+Default bodies include:

 - Sun
 - Mercury
 - Venus
 - Earth
+- Moon
 - Mars
 - Jupiter
 - Saturn
 - Uranus
 - Neptune

-Each body has its own:

-- Name
-- Mass
-- Radius
-- Color
-- 3D sphere model
-- Position
-- Velocity
-- Acceleration

-The project converts real-world distances into scene units so large astronomical values can be displayed inside the JavaFX scene.
+Known default bodies use bundled texture images when available.
+Custom body colors are supported through the UI.

 ---

-### 2. Real Physics-Based Motion
+### Physics-Based Motion

-The simulation now uses physics instead of only fixed circular paths.
+Planet movement is handled by a physics engine instead of simple fixed-path animation.

 Implemented physics features:

-- Newtonian gravity between bodies
+- Newtonian gravity between all bodies
-- Acceleration updates from gravitational force
+- Acceleration calculations from gravitational force
-- Position updates
+- Position and velocity updates
-- Velocity updates
 - Velocity Verlet integration
+- Real-time animation loop
-- Time-step based simulation updates
+- Adjustable simulation time scale

 Each body stores:

-- Position on X, Y, and Z axes
-- Velocity on X, Y, and Z axes
-- Acceleration on X, Y, and Z axes

-This allows planets to move based on gravitational interactions rather than being manually animated.
+- Name
+- Mass
+- Position: `x`, `y`, `z`
+- Velocity: `vx`, `vy`, `vz`
+- Acceleration: `ax`, `ay`, `az`

 ---

-### 3. Orbital Elements Support
+### Orbital Elements

-Bodies can be created using orbital elements instead of only simple distance and angle values.
+Bodies can be initialized from orbital elements instead of hardcoded circular paths.

 Supported orbital values: